House (TV series): Merchandise

+In popular culture

 Nettwerk released the House M.D.
 Original Television Soundtrack album on September 18, 2007.
 The soundtrack includes full length versions of songs featured in House and previously unreleased songs especially recorded for the series.
 In 2008, the Spanish game company Exelweiss designed a cellphone game for the show, which was released in both Spanish and English versions.

 In June 2009, Legacy Interactive announced a licensing agreement with Universal Pictures Digital Platforms Group (UPDPG) to develop a video game based on the series, in which players step into the roles of House's diagnostic team to deal with five unusual medical cases.
 The game, released in May 2010, included a minigame calling upon the player to "navigate a restaurant-placemat-style maze, in which a giant sandwich must avoid hungry physicians on its way to Dr. House's office."
 It received an F from The A.V.
 Club; however, Legacy updated the game by August 2010.